Flag of the British Virgin Islands: Description

 The flag of the British Virgin Islands features a defaced Blue Ensign with the Union Flag in the canton, and defaced with the coat of arms of the British Virgin Islands.
 The coat of arms, which date to the early nineteenth century, features Saint Ursula holding a flaming gold oil lamp and surrounded by a further eleven lamps, which represent her 11,000 virgin followers.
 The islands were named after these virgin followers by Christopher Columbus when he discovered the islands in 1493, the multiplicity of islands reminding him of the numerous followers.
 The motto present on the flag reads Vigilate, which translated from Latin is be watchful.
-The flag was modified in 1999, when the shield was enlargened and outlined in white.
+The flag was modified in 1999, when the shield was enlarged and outlined in white.

 Etiquette

-The flag of the British Virgin Islands must never been flown above another flag, indicating superiority, or vice versa, indicating inferiority, nor should it be allowed to drag along the ground.
+The flag of the British Virgin Islands must never be flown above another flag, indicating superiority, or vice versa, indicating inferiority, nor should it be allowed to drag along the ground.
 The flag must always be flown in good condition, to do otherwise would be to show disrespect to the nation.
 Due care must be taken to ensure the flag is being flown the correct way up.
 The flag is flown from sunrise to sunset and all government buildings are encouraged to fly it.
-When a flag is to be disposed, it must be destroyed in a dignified way, preferably by burning in private with respect.
+When a flag is to be disposed of, it must be destroyed in a dignified way, preferably by burning in private with respect.